-Step Methodology adopted previously Implementation (and modifications adopted) for SA Improvements to consider in future Recon- ciliation with system forecasts Scale the individual connection point forecasts so that the totals of the CP forecasts match the system level (regional) forecasts.
+Step Original methodology Implementation (and modifications adopted) for Qld Improvements to consider in future Recon- ciliation with system forecasts Scale the individual connection point forecasts so that the totals of the CP forecasts match the system level (regional) forecasts.
 AEMO estimates the diversity factor for each CP by averaging the annual diversity factors for the latest five years.
 No change in methodology was adopted for this implementation The switch from day peak to night peak due to increasing PV is likely to affect the relationship between maximum demand and coincident maximum demand, and hence the diversity factor.
-Frontier will work with AEMO to address this issue in future implementations The scaling factors for the SA CPs appear to be reasonable.
-In summer, the scaling factors appear quite stable over time and close to 100%, suggesting consistency between the NEFR and the CP forecasts.
-In winter, the scaling starts near 100% but increases over time to around 110% by the end of the forecast period.
+Frontier will work with AEMO to address this issue in future implementations The scaling factors for the Qld CPs appear to be reasonable.
+In summer, the scaling factor commences at around 92-94% and rises over time.
+It appears quite stable over time and close to 100%, suggesting consistency between the NEFR and the CP forecasts.
+In winter, the scaling starts near 100% but increases over time to around 120% by the end of the forecast period, suggesting that the regional forecasts grow more rapidly than the CP forecasts.
 The source of this discrepancy should be investigated in future implementations.
 Frontier will work with AEMO to address this issue in future implementations The scaling factor for POE10 is consistently larger than for POE50 for summer and winter.
 There is no theoretical reason why this should be the case.
-It suggests that the simulated spread of MDs due to weather conditions is larger in the system level forecasts that in the CP forecasts.
+It suggests that the simulated spread of MDs due to weather conditions is larger in the system level forecasts than in the CP forecasts.
 The reason for this most likely lies in the different approaches used to develop the weather simulations.
 The reconciliation exercise overcomes the discrepancy between the approaches to some extent, but the source of the discrepancy should be investigated.
+Frontier will work with AEMO to address this issue in future implementations.
 Frontier will work with AEMO to (a) consider the potential for estimating changes to diversity factors over time (to reflect future changes to the time of MD) and (b) understand why scaling factors are increasing over time, and higher in POE10 cases than POE50